DanChan23/Activity-7/README.md

 # README

-This is a simple rail application that is able to find string in the database
+This is a simple rail application that will connect scaffolds using their IDs.

+This is still under development.

-# Activity_6
+# Activity-7